HuiyangYu/PanDepth/README.md

 # PanDepth
-<b>PanDepth, an ultra-fast and efficient tool for coverage calculation</b>
+<b>PanDepth, an ultra-fast and efficient genomic tool for coverage calculation</b>

 ##  1. Install
 ### (1) Pre-built binaries for x86_64 Linux